Lynn Scott

-Lynn Scott (born June 23, 1977) is a former American football safety in the National Football League for the Dallas Cowboys.
-He played college football at Northwestern Oklahoma State University.
+Lynn Scott (born June 23, 1977) is an American former professional football player who was a safety for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Northwestern Oklahoma State Rangers.

 Early years

 Scott attended Turpin High School, where he helped his team win the 1995 Class 1A state title.
 He accepted a football scholarship from Northwestern Oklahoma State University, where he was a three-time NAIA All-American and helped his team win the 1999 NAIA national championship.
 As a freshman, he was named a starter at safety, recording 90 tackles, 2 interceptions, while returning 17 punts for 208 yards (12.2-yard average).

-As a sophomore, he registered 49 tackles, 2 interceptions, 4 passes defensed, while returning 12 puns for 337 yards (28.1-yard average) and 2 touchdowns.
+As a sophomore, he registered 49 tackles, 2 interceptions, 4 passes defensed, while returning 12 punts for 337 yards (28.1-yard average) and 2 touchdowns.

 As a junior, he collected 87 tackles, 5 interceptions, 5 passes defensed, while returning 16 punts for 197 yards (12.3-yard average) and one touchdown.

 As a senior, he posted 72 tackles, 4 interceptions, 9 passes defensed, while returning 26 punts for a school record 595 yards (22.9-yard average) and 4 touchdowns.
 He finished his college career with 298 tackles and the school record for most punt return yards in a season (595) and in a career (1,337).

 In 2009, he was named NAIA Defensive Player of the Decade.
 In 2012, he was inducted into the Northwestern Sports Hall of Fame.

 Professional career

-Scott was signed as an undrafted free agent by the Dallas Cowboys after the 2001 NFL Draft.
-He finished 15 special teams tackles (third on the team), 5 defensive tackles and 2 fumble recoveries.
+Scott was signed as an undrafted free agent by the Dallas Cowboys after the 2001 NFL draft.
+He finished with 15 special teams tackles (third on the team), 5 defensive tackles and 2 fumble recoveries.

 In 2002, he tallied 15 tackles, 2 passes defensed, one quarterback pressure and 8 special teams tackles.
 In 2003, he had 3 tackles, 1 pass defensed and 8 special teams tackles.

 In 2004, he started 9 games at strong safety alongside Roy Williams, after Darren Woodson was lost for the season with a herniated disk in his lower back.
 He finished with 46 tackles, one sack, one interception, 3 passes defensed, one fumble recovered and 11 special teams tackles.

-He was waived on September 3, 2005, but was later re-signed on November 1st.
+He was waived on September 3, 2005, but was later re-signed on November 1.
 He appeared in 6 games, making 3 special teams tackles.
 He wasn't re-signed at the end of the season.